kletobias/p2022/_projects/the-tasks-in-every-machine-learning-project-br-tabular-data.md

   </nav>
 </d-contents>

-# The Six Tasks In Every Machine Learning Project: Tabular Data
+# The Six Tasks In Every Machine Learning Project: Structured Data

 ## Summary
 A predictive modeling machine learning project can be divided into six main